ZekNikZ/git-workshop/README.md

 1. User branching: each branch represents the work of a single _user_ (bad)
 2. Feature branching: each branch represents the work of a single _feature_ (good)

 Since Git is meant to be collaborative, it makes sense why user branching is such a bad idea.
-It implies both one user _only_ should be working on a single branch at a time and that they should a user shoudl work on only _one_ branch at a time.
+It implies both one user _only_ should be working on a single branch at a time and that they should a user should work on only _one_ branch at a time.
 In practice, this is obviously not the case, but I wanted to mention it as something to _not_ do.

 Feature branching is the primary purpose of branching in smaller collaborative projects.
 A single, isolated feature that is developed independently of any other features is put on a branch by itself.
 This allows development to be cohesive and have low coupling in development.